shanmo/OrcVIO-Keypoint-Detection-Training/README.md

 ## readme

-This repo contains the code for training starmap with dropout
+This repo contains the code for training starmap with dropout, used in OrcVIO.

 ### modification to add dropout layer